YR72dpi/Quick_Folders/README.md

     set  defaultPath="C:\xampp\htdocs"

-It's the folder where the piece of software will set your next projects.
+It the folder where the piece of software will set your next projects.

 By default it's *C:\xampp\htdocs* due to i work with XAMPP.

+After, edit the 14th line :

+	set  end="CMD"

+Set `CMD` if you want that the program open a cmd in your folder project.

+Set `EXIT` if you want that the program close at end.

 # How to use
 Simple.
 Open it and read.

 It reminds you your default folder path and your existing projects in it.

-It suggests you if you want to change the the parent folder path.
+It suggests you i f you want to change the the parent folder path.

 Press **ENTER** if you don't want.